-The mean annual CPUE (kg/day) of bugs and "prawns mixed" was fairly consistent over the years 2005-2019 whereas the CPUE of king prawn has been lower since 2009 when effort lower (Figure 13).
+The mean annual CPUE (kg/day) of bugs and "prawns mixed" was fairly consistent over the years 2005-2020 whereas the CPUE of king prawn has been lower since 2009 when effort lower (Figure 16).
+This is probably because effort has reduced in the southern grids that have historically produced the higher catch rates of king prawn (Figures 6 and 9).